mfem/web/src/bilininteg.md

 H(Curl) i.e. a vector basis function with a curl operator.
 The implied natural boundary condition when using these operators is for the continuous boundary operator (shown in the last column) to be equal to zero.
-On the other hand an non-homogeneous Neumann boundary condition can be applied by using a linear form boundary integrator to compute this boundary term for a known function e.g. when using the `CurlCurlIntegrator` one could provide a known function for
+On the other hand a non-homogeneous Neumann boundary condition can be applied by using a linear form boundary integrator to compute this boundary term for a known function e.g. when using the `CurlCurlIntegrator` one could provide a known function for